Sifra Covid-19 , Cijfers Covid-19 , Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 13 actieve gevallen van Covid-19 op Bonaire op 19 juni 2021.
-Van de 29 binnengekomen testresultaten was één positief.
-Eén persoon is hersteld.
+Er zijn 15 actieve gevallen van Covid-19 op Bonaire op 20 juni 2021.
+Van de 44 binnengekomen testresultaten waren er twee positief.

 Heb je klachten?
 Laat je testen.
 Belangrijk is om het resultaat thuis in quarantaine af te wachten.
 Ga niet de straat op, omdat je anderen kan besmetten.
 Door thuis te blijven voorkom je verspreiding naar mensen buiten je eigen huishouden.
 Dat is het krachtigste wapen dat we kennen om de uitbraak in te dammen.
 Om het aantal besmettingen omlaag te krijgen is het belangrijk om je te houden aan de instructies, zoals 1.5 meter afstand houden en handen wassen om besmetting met het coronavirus te voorkomen.